-Steve Schwettman, Cho Dan
+Steve Schwettman, Instructor

 Early Life and Career

 Eventually, our family moved and things settled down.
 I graduated high school with honors and studied Computer Science in college while working several jobs.
 I worked my way up to Data Systems Coordinator of my University while still a student.
 I joined one of my professors and several classmates to help launch a startup, providing technology services to the dot.com businesses of the 90’s.
-Unfortunately, those days were too busy to have Taekwondo in my life, but I never forgot my early martial arts beginnings.
+Unfortunately, those days were too busy to have martial arts in my life, but I never forgot my early beginnings.

 Moving to the Mountains